jklins-ects/html-widgets-and-git-intro/README.md

 11. `git pull`
     Fetches and merges changes from the remote repository to your local one.
 12.  `git fetch`
     Downloads changes from the remote, but doesn't merge them automatically.
+13.  `git merge`
+    Merges changes from one branch into another.